Luca-Blum/Box-Cox-for-machine-learning/experiments/README.md

 #  [2D Study](2d_study.py)

 Experiments to study the behavior of the Box-Cox transformation on artificially generated 2D datasets.
-The plotting functionality might be unusable for bigger gridsearch.
+The plotting functionality might be unusable for a bigger gridsearch.

 # [Case Studies](case_studies.py)